asim-asic/asim-asic/README.md

 ---

-⭐ “Focused on building strong fundamentals and real-world verification skills”
+⭐ “Focused on building strong fundamentals and real-world VLSI skills”